Alben leads Charleston Southern against Radford after 20-point game - WTOP News

 Radford, Virginia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Charleston Southern visits Radford after Catherine Alben scored 20 points in Charleston Southern’s 78-50 win against the Winthrop Eagles.
+BOTTOM LINE: Charleston Southern visits Radford after Catherine Alben scored 20 points in Charleston Southern’s 78-50 win over the Winthrop Eagles.

-The Highlanders have gone 4-3 in home games.
-Radford has a 2-10 record against opponents above .500.
+The Highlanders have gone 4-3 at home.
+Radford allows 69.0 points to opponents and has been outscored by 9.6 points per game.

-The Buccaneers are 2-2 in Big South play.
-Charleston Southern is fifth in the Big South with 10.5 offensive rebounds per game led by Keshunti Nichols averaging 2.3.
+The Buccaneers are 2-2 in conference play.
+Charleston Southern allows 72.5 points to opponents while being outscored by 16.1 points per game.

 LAST 10 GAMES: Highlanders: 4-6, averaging 63.7 points, 31.0 rebounds, 11.8 assists, 6.7 steals and 2.5 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 65.5 points per game.